DIY Workbench Ideas

 Step 3: Attach Legs to “Top” Frame Assembly

-Lay your assembled “Top” – Upside Down on a flat surface.
-Attach the (2) legs inside the “top” frame assembly.
-With the Pegboard side “Up” closest to the Top.
+Lay your assembled “Top” Upside Down on a flat surface.
+Attach the (2) legs inside the “top” frame assembly, with the Pegboard side “up” closest to the Top.

 Using construction adhesive and 2 1/2″ deck screws, attach both legs to the top frame with the peg side on top and firmly secure the legs inside all four corners and the Top assembly.